spacea/projekt.2019.pacocha/README.md

 Package: Figure operations

-Description: Operations on figures is a project co-created by three students of WNGiG UAM which consists creating a package containing functions enumerating the basic parameters of the most important geometric figures in two-dimensional Euclidean space and sketches them in this space.
+Description: Operations on figures is a project co-created by three students of WNGiG UAM which of consists creating a package containing functions enumerating the basic parameters of the most important geometric figures in two-dimensional Euclidean space and sketches them in this space.